abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

     If  :math:`n \, \textrm{mod} \, 2 = 0`
     then :math:`n` is even, otherwise it is odd.
 In ``C++``, the :math:`\textrm{mod}` operator is ``%``.

-The search phase using the LSN Operator is given by a... ``DecisionBuilder`` which shouldn't surprise you by now:
+The search phase using the LS Operator is given by a... ``DecisionBuilder`` which shouldn't surprise you by now:

 ..  code-block:: c++